-- In Devil Survivor 2, Tokyo - and six other cities - are the only places to withstand the original alien attack/deletion of the universe thanks to a powerful stream of magic running through the country.
+- In Devil Survivor 2, Tokyo - and five other cities - are the only places to withstand the original alien attack/deletion of the universe thanks to a powerful stream of magic running through the country.
 By time the climax comes around, Tokyo is literally all that's left.

 - Exactly What It Says on the Tin, Tokyo Xtreme Racer is about illegal highway street racing in Tokyo.
 Averted in Drift titles as none of the touge races took place in Tokyo.

 - In Pokémon Red and Blue, though Tokyo technically isn't in the game, Celadon City and Saffron City are said to be modeled after two areas of Tokyo.
 The majority of the Team Rocket plot in the games (plus two official Gyms and one unofficial Gym) take place in those cities.
 Mix that with the fact that 90% of the population of Kanto lives in those two cities (with all the other cities being puny), and you can tell that there is a certain love for Tokyo shown.